daronphang/coding_resources/javascript/node_js/basics.md

 ## Node.js:
-A Javascript runtime built on Chrome's V8 JavaScript engine.
-Comes with runtime environment on which Javascript can be executed on any machine outside of a browser i.e. on a server.
+A Javascript runtime built on Chrome's V8 JavaScript engine that can be executed on any machine outside of a browser i.e. on a server.
+V8 engine takes JS code and compiles to machine code.
+Node JS adds useful features to JS engine such as opening/reading/deleting files which were not possible in browser.

 Node.js = Runtime environment + Javascript library